Keenonthedaywalker/VirtualPianoPlayer/README.md

 # VirtualPianoPlayer
 An application specifically made for the Virtual Piano Website.

 # NOTE!
-This Project isn't completed yet!
-Also, the keys are messed up!
+This Project is still very much a work in project.

 # How to Use
 Go to the Virtual Piano Website: https://www.onlinepianist.com/virtual-piano